 One of the reasons pharmaceutical, device, and biotech enterprises are using the cloud is it’s easy to get started.
 Partners like AssurX can help life sciences organizations deploy and manage their cloud-based tools quickly and efficiently.
 This means staff can enhance productivity levels and focus on quality and compliance improvements.
 For instance, one molecular diagnostic device manufacturer that partnered with AssurX was able to process three times as many CAPAs while reducing the average turnaround time by more than 85 percent after the implementation of its cloud-based solutions.

 Cloud-based quality and compliance management tools like the ones offered by AssurX are also effective for another reason: They’re simple to deploy and figure out.
 Easy-to-use dashboards and the high configurability offered by these programs means that employees can use the system immediately and easily modify the software to suit their specific needs without relying on the IT department.
 This leads to long-term improvement in workflow and productivity.

 5. More streamlined system validation

 Due to the inherent versatility and scalability of these virtual resources, cloud-based quality and compliance management tools can streamline the process of changing and updating the system.
 The validation process can get complicated, with revalidation of the entire system being required whenever changes are made or new QMS processes are rolled out.
 Unless the software is built on a platform designed for easy change, quality management teams may need to re-validate the entire system.
-With the cloud solutions offered by AssurX, however, customers only have to validate their modifications and new processes rather than the entire system; and tools and assistance to support controlled change, testing and validation are always available.
+With the cloud solutions offered by AssurX, however, customers only have to validate their modifications and new processes rather than the entire system; and tools and assistance to support controlled change, testing, and validation are always available.

-These key points are all things to keep in mind when considering a deployment of compliance and quality management systems in the cloud.
+These key points are all things to keep in mind when considering the deployment of compliance and quality management systems in the cloud.
 For more information and to schedule a demo with AssurX, please contact us today.